max-salter/Spinal-Cord-Hemivolume-Analysis/README.md

   - CSA: mm²
 - To visualize results, overlay masks in FSLeyes or ITK-SNAP.

----

 ## Citation

-If you use this pipeline, please cite:
 > De Leener B, Lévy S, Dupont SM, et al. SCT: Spinal Cord Toolbox, an open-source software for processing spinal cord MRI data. *NeuroImage*, 145:24–43, 2017.

----

 ## Author & Contact